-“Cage”, “Barn” or “free-range” are some common labels that give some hint as to the living conditions of the chickens who lay more than 1 trillion eggs per year to feed humanity.
+“Cage”, “Barn”, “free-range”, “organic”, “pastured” are some common labels that give some hint as to the living conditions of the chickens who lay more than 1 trillion eggs per year to feed humanity.

 “Cage” eggs are produced by hens who are so tightly packed in cages that they can’t even stand up or stretch their wings for the duration of their unnaturally short, miserable, laying lives.
 Akin to the worst torture methods devised in the middle ages, these are the eggs served by most major restaurant & fast-food chains and are the cheapest eggs on the supermarket shelf.

 Next up is “Barn” eggs.
 Laid by hens who are packed into warehouse style barns, numbering in the thousands.
-Visit a hen barn, and you will be made deaf from the sound of ten thousands squawking chickens and dizzy from the stench of ammonia in the air.
+Visit a hen barn, and you will be made deaf from the sound of ten thousand squawking chickens and you will be left feeling dizzy from the stench of ammonia in the air.

 So what are “Free range” eggs?